dora

 • Promptly eliminate any vulnerabilities, deficiencies or gaps through the implementation of mitigating measures.

 In combination with the stringent BCM/DR requirements, ORT could evolve into a significant area of supervisory scrutiny and force financial entities to develop broader and more accurate testing and scenario analysis capabilities.
-Further requirements for identifying financial entities required to perform TLPT, testing scope, methodology and results will be detailed in the upcoming set of RTS on TLPT.

 Third-party risk management